code4it-dev/c4it-notes/content/article/2018/003-dotnet-conference-italia-2018/index.md

 title: A few things I learned at .NET Conference Italia 2018
 date: 2018-10-29
 tags:
   - dotnet
   - CSharp
   - MISC
 toc: true
 url: /blog/dotnet-conference-italia-2018
 categories:
   - Blog
-summary: 'Some of the things I learned at .NET Conf Italia: interfaces and abstract classes, Blazor, C# default interfaces and .NET Core on Samsung TV'
+summary: "Some of the things I learned at .NET Conf Italia: interfaces and abstract classes, Blazor, C# default interfaces and .NET Core on Samsung TV"
 ---

 Friday, October 26th, 2018 I attended the .NET Conference in Milan, Italy.
 It was an event organized by [ASP Italia](http://www.aspitalia.com "ASP Italia website"), with the sponsorship of Microsoft and [Icubed](https://icubed.it/ "Icubed website").